First Draft

 It happened first three weeks ago; I remember the moon was at its fullest and illuminated my room through the prism of my bare, curtainless window.
 For reasons I do not know, and wish I could explain, I found the exact shade of grey-silver light irresistible, and found myself almost floating out of bed, towards the window.

-Looking out at the vast, grey sky, I found myself surprised at how dull the full moon looked, as wispy grey clouds wafted over it.
+Looking out at the vast grey of the sky, I found myself surprised at the full moon's dullness, as wispy grey clouds wafted over it.
 Looking back now, I believe with my full heart that the magical light was not created by the moon, but the figure that I saw dimly lit by it.

 Stood - almost rooted - in this lane, no more than forty yards from my tired eyes, was a man, perhaps maybe a figure, squat and dark.
-He was surrounded in shadow but lit by the lunar light, giving him a greyish, foggy quality.
-Faint colours mixed around him and changed with every glance; sometimes reflecting the deep dark blue of the tarmac beneath his feet, sometimes incorporating (or emanating?) the moody indigo hue of a neighbour’s vibrant garden forget-me-nots, trembling in the breeze; sometimes the earthy brown and life-giving green of the nearby grassy soil or alder leaves mixed with him, giving him a mossy sheen or slime in the autumn mist.
+He was surrounded in shadow but lit lightly by lunar light, giving him a greyish, foggy quality.
+Faint colours mixed around him and changed with every glance; sometimes reflecting the deep dark blue of the tarmac beneath his feet, sometimes incorporating (or emanating?) the moody indigo hue of a neighbour’s vibrant garden forget-me-nots, trembling - from fear of him? - in the breeze; sometimes the earthy brown and life-giving green of the nearby grassy soil or alder leaves mixed with him, giving him a mossy sheen or slime in autumn mist.

-I stood there, utterly transfixed with fear and anxiety, for a time that could not be judged by humanity’s precious attempts to gauge time: a brief eternity.
-The wisps of cloud thinned, and the increased illumination of the moon revealed a cracked, craggy, round face, weighed down by a strange nautical type of hat I’d never seen before – part top hat, part sailors’ hat.
-He stood thirty yards away, but I could make out a thick, oily, brown liquid leaking from the interior of the hat down the side of his face, revolting me.
+I stood there, utterly transfixed with fear and anxiety, for a time that could not be judged by humanity’s precious attempts to gauge time: a brief eternity or an infinite moment.
+The wisps of cloud thinned, and the increased illumination of the moon revealed a cracked, craggy, round face, weighed down by an algae green fisherman's bucket hat.
+He stood thirty yards away, but I could make out a thick, oily, brown-red liquid leaking from the interior of the hat down the side of his face, revolting me.
 He wore a long, black mackintosh that reached down to his thick black boots, boots that seemed to almost sink into the pavement.

 Somehow, perhaps by his design, I had moved from the safety of my room and out onto the balcony.
-I noticed immediately that there were no sounds, however slight, of the wind, or birds that regularly chirped even in the small hours.
+I noticed immediately that there were no sounds, however slight, of the wind, or of the birds that regularly chirped even in these small hours.
 I felt that I was not awake, but in a vivid dream.
-I never know I’m dreaming, so I knew this was real, but not too real.
-The smells were slightly off, the colours were slightly off, the feeling of the balcony banister against my hand was slightly off.
-It is as if I had entered a different place but stayed where I was, or he had brought me here.
+I never know I’m dreaming, so I knew this was real, but less so.
+The smells were off; the colours were off; the feeling of the balcony banister in hand was off.
+It was as if I had entered a different place but stayed where I was, or he had brought me here.

 Then I realised, why?
 Why did this man, or thing, arrive here, stand there, and stare at me, with blurry eyes.
 As if answering my self-question, the figure’s face contorted in a bright, yellow-toothed grin, rummaged in a pocket and brought out a dark red cigarillo case.
 He flicked it open in his hand and inside were a dozen fags, led solemnly in their satin lined coffin, ready for cremation.
-He took a fag and put it in his mouth, returned the case, rummaged in the same pocket and revealed a dark red zippo lighter that dropped out of his baggy sleeve which landed delicately in his calloused hand.
+He took one, caressed it into his mouth, returned the case, rummaged in the same pocket, and revealed a dark red zippo lighter that dropped out of his baggy sleeve which landed delicately in his calloused hand.
 As though it was a part of him, the mackintosh man flicked open the zippo – embossed in white with the logo of a swan – and lit the object clamped between his chewed lips.

 Suddenly, he gave an enormous drag of the cigarette, reducing to a beige stub in seconds; his cheeks inflated simultaneously.
 With a flutter of the lips, as though playing a magical woodwind, the pale cigarette smoke seeped out of the mouth.
 The gas like smoke looked lost for a moment, floating in front of the figure’s face in a gentle swirling motion, before slowly floating towards me.
 The cancerous vapor made me cough involuntarily, which seemed to offend the figure and the smoke.
 Suddenly, I noticed that parts of the swirling grey were flitting off from the main form, and as they did so they were themselves forming peculiar shapes.

-I watched this painstaking process for an age, before the smokey sentence completed itself.
-To my horror, the words spelled out this:
+I hypnotically viewed this painstaking process for an age, before the smokey sentence completed itself.
+To my horror, the words spelled out these words:

 Equine